go-macaron/docs/en-US/intro/README.md

 # Macaron

-Package macaron is a high productive and modular design web framework in Go.
+Package macaron is a high productive and modular web framework in Go.
 It takes basic ideology of [Martini](https://github.com/go-martini/martini) and extends in advance.

 [API Reference](https://gowalker.org/github.com/Unknwon/macaron)

+The minimum requirement of Go is **1.3**.

 ## Features